DanielShamsoddini/396bots/README.md

 Pyrosim: https://github.com/jbongard/pyrosim

-This program runs and generates a random creature in a 3D morphospace
+This program runs and generates a random creature in a 3D morphospace in the PyBullet engine.

 It does this by following the diagram drawn out below